 The Send Off

-After we got loaded up on the stagecoach for the return ride, they rode past the cooks and campfire workers.
-Our stagecoach had to come up with its own cheer to tell them thanks.
+After we got loaded up on the wagon for the return ride, they rode past the cooks and campfire workers.
+Our wagon had to come up with its own cheer to tell them thanks.

 With little time to prepare, all we could come up with was “Wagon 8, Thanks for the Steak, We appreciate!”
 Not Shakespeare, but hey, it was fun!